alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Access to the restricted network via VPN should not be possible.

-Firewall rules for the environments must enforce restricted network IP ranges corresponding to these networks.
+Firewall rules for the environments enforce restricted network IP ranges corresponding to these networks.

 Of course, secure environments themselves should, at some tiers, be restricted from accessing anything outside an isolated network for that secure research environment.